DownD/QtHooker/README.md

 Once this library is injected into a process using QT version 5.12.5, it will open a command print and print all post and get requests.

 ## Compilation
-Be sure to have the QT library in "C:\Qt\Qt5.12.5\5.12.5\msvc2017" and just hit compile.
+Be sure to have the QT library in "C:\Qt\Qt5.12.5\5.12.5\msvc2017", select Release and just hit compile.
 To change the path, just edit the "Additional include directories" and "Additional library directories"

 ## Dependencies
 QT - 5.12.5 <br>